gauravjain-qait/BingApiGui/README.md

 # BingApiGui
-Assignment for bing translator and microsoft translator api, and compared the output for both using TestNg framework.
+Assignment for bing translator and microsoft translator api using REST webservices and compared the output for both using TestNg framework.

-*for necessary changes, edit requirement.config and GeneralActions.java file
+Required changes: Edit requirement.config and GeneralActions.java file